JYC11/JYC11/README.md

 ## About
 * I'm a self taught developer
 * The languages I mainly use are Python and JavaScript
-* My main interest and current pursuits are automation and process improvement
-* I am currently studying data structures and algorithms
-* I plan to pursue topics that CS students usually learn in school such as OS, DS&A, Compilers, DB, Networks, etc
 * I'm aiming to get a job as a backend dev or data engineer.

 ## Currently Studying
 * Django

 ## Hiatus
 Burnt out on DS&A